Uribe History, Family Crest & Coats of Arms

 Contemporary Notables of the name Uribe (post 1700) +

-- Mayra M. Uribe, American Democrat politician, Delegate to Democratic National Convention from Florida, 2000
+- Mayra M. Uribe, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2000

-- Karen Uribe, American Democrat politician, Delegate to Democratic National Convention from Texas, 1972
+- Karen Uribe, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1972

-- Hector Uribe, American Democrat politician, Delegate to Democratic National Convention from Texas, 1996; Candidate for Texas railroad commissioner, 1996; Candidate for Texas land commissioner, 2010
+- Hector Uribe, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1996; Candidate for Texas railroad commissioner, 1996; Candidate for Texas land commissioner, 2010

 - Pablo Uribe (b.
 1931), Colombian Olympic fencer